Jaiden-Patel-12/Alien-Evasion---Python-Project-/README.md

 ## About the Project

-This project was built from scratch and consists of approximately 2300 lines of Python code.
+This project was built from scratch and consists of 396 lines of Python code.
 During development I solved programming challenges such as obstacle scaling, collision detection accuracy and gameplay balancing through iterative testing.

 Gameplay Video
 Watch on YouTube: https://youtube.com/shorts/xwsxQg1qc9k?feature=share